LifeIsPeace/capstone_testing/README.md

 # Notes for General Set up
 Conda should install as many packages as it can on its own (at once/in one command), only then should pip be used.
 If more conda packages are needed after already using pip then it's best to remake the conda environment.

+So an environment.yaml should be made for conda.
+And, if necessary, a requirements.txt should be made for the python packages (Yes you can add wildcard characters for the package's versions).

 # Links for General Set up
 **To preview markdown files without downloading any extensions.**</br>
 https://stackoverflow.com/questions/73049432/how-can-i-open-a-md-file-in-vs-code-preview-mode-from-terminal